Making College Visits Count

 Be sure to thoroughly talk over your visit on the way home or in the next few days.
 Compare your observations and impressions; you will notice things your student can’t, and they are likely to see things you overlook, too.
 Remember that colleges are societies of people, not buildings and statues; they change over time, and your alma mater is likely to be quite different than when you were there a few decades ago.

 Most importantly, recognize that college is a time of preparation for life.
 God has a purpose for your child that may be very different than your own, and the college they need to attend may come as a surprise to you.
 Ultimately, you want them to find the place which is in the center of God’s will—even if they end up at your favorite college’s in-state rival!

-Hal and Melanie Young are the authors of Raising Real Men: Surviving, Teaching and Appreciating Boys.
-Their new book on marriage, My Beloved and My Friend, is planned for release this fall.
+Hal and Melanie Young are the authors of Raising Real Men: Surviving, Teaching and Appreciating Boys their book on marriage, My Beloved and My Friend, and their new book for young single guys, Love, Honor, and Virtue.
 They are the homeschooling parents of six real boys and two real girls.
 When they aren’t traveling all over speaking about raising sons, marriage and homeschooling, they live in noisy familial bliss in North Carolina.
 Check out their page on http://Facebook.com/RaisingRealMen